hyperledger-archives/sawtooth-core/docs/source/glossary.rst

   Node
     Participant in Sawtooth network.
-Each node runs a single validator, a REST API, and one or more transaction processors.
+Each node runs a single validator, a REST API, a consensus engine, and one or more transaction processors.

   Off-chain setting
     Setting or value that is stored locally, rather than on the blockchain.